TokenMarketNet/sto/README.rst

     # "kovan" or "ethereum"
     network = kovan

-    # Where to connect for Parity or Geth JSON-RPC API
+    # This is for Parity - if you are using Infura get your Kovan node URL from your Infura dashboard
     ethereum-node-url = http://localhost:8545

     # The private key for your generated Ethereum account
     ethereum-private-key = 3fac35a57e1e2867290ae37d54c5de61d52644b42819ce6af0c5a9c25f4c....

-Visit `Kovan faucet <https://faucet.kovan.network/>`_ and request some Kovan ETH (KETH) on your account you just created.

 Test that your account has balance and Parity node works::